 We also are looking forward to participating in mission opportunities within the state of Georgia as we partner with Cooperative Baptist Fellowship of Georgia, as well as other mission opportunities in the United States through Cooperative Baptist Fellowship and other organizations.

-You may obtain contact information for individuals listed by calling the church office or using the ACS member services Church Life app.
+You may obtain contact information for individuals listed by calling the church office or using the Member Directory through the FBC Griffin app.